scuzzydude/asimov/asimov.md

 "What else did you do for him?"

 "Very funny.
-You're the boss, tell me why the hell does a liquor store sell kitty litter?"
+You're the boss.
+Tell me why the hell does a liquor store sell kitty litter?"

 "Rich scumbags don't like to go to the store," I say.
 "They like making us peons do degrading stuff for money."